snehilvj/dmc-docs/docs/highlight/highlight.md

 ### Simple Example

-Use Highlight component to highlight a substring in a given string with mark tag.
+Use Highlight component to highlight a substring in a given string with a mark tag.

-Pass main string as children to Highlight component and string part that should be highlighted to `highlight` prop.
+Pass the main string as children to Highlight component and string part that should be highlighted to `highlight` prop.
-If main string does not include highlight part, it will be ignored.
-Component ignores trailing whitespace and highlights all matched characters sequence.
+If the main string does not include `highlight` part, it will be ignored.
+`Highlight` ignores trailing whitespace and highlights all matched characters sequences.

 .. exec::docs.highlight.simple

+### Change highlight styles

+.. exec::docs.highlight.styles

 ### Colors